-A legacy in your will is an excellent way to leave money to a charity.
-Many people use them as a means of bringing down your overall Inheritance Tax burden.
+Remembering us in your will is an excellent way to support us.
+Many people use this as a means of bringing down your overall Inheritance Tax burden.

 Please note that what we offer below is not legal advice and you must always take legal advice from a solicitor.